-- 24.1 If any Section or parts of the Bylaw are found in any court of law to be illegal or beyond the power of Council to enact, such Section or parts shall be deemed to be severable and all other Section or parts of the Bylaw shall be deemed to be separate and independent from and to be enacted as such. - 24.2 Bylaw #03-2017 is hereby rescinded. - 24.3 This Bylaw shall come into force and effect upon 3rd reading.
+- 24.1 If any Section or parts of the Bylaw are found in any court of law to be illegal or beyond the power of Council to enact, such Section or parts shall be deemed to be severable and all other Section or parts of the Bylaw shall be deemed to be separate and Independent from and to be enacted as such. - 24.2 Bylaw #03-2017 is hereby rescinded. - 24.3 This Bylaw shall come into force and effect upon 3rd reading.

-READ A FIRST TIME THIS 3 DAY OF July -, 20 18.
-Frosence - 6 Mayor Chief Administrative Officer READ A SECOND TIME THIS 3 DAY OF JULY To Set one Mayor Chief Administrative Officer READ A THIRD TIME THIS 3 DAY OF July Mayor Mayor Chief Administrative Officer / 1114701 Uniel Anministrative Officer
+READ A FIRST TIME THIS 3 DAY OF July Mayor READ A FIRST TIME THIS 3 DAY OF July Mayor 20 18.
+Chief Administrative Officer READ A SECOND TIME THIS 3 DAY OF JULY Mayor Mayor Do Sent One READ A THIRD TIME THIS 3 DAY OF July Mayor READ A THIRD TIME THIS 3 DAY OF July Mayor Chief Administrative Officer 20 18.
+About how the Chief Administrative Officer